Highgate ED Shares 5 Most Common Reasons to Consider Assisted Living

 But what is even harder is dealing with a crisis or an unplanned event that forces you to make last-minute care arrangements.

-Leslie Blum would know.
 With over 18 years in the senior living industry, the Executive Director of Highgate at Flagstaff has helped many families navigate the move to assisted living.

-“I recently worked with a family that had just started their search,” Blum says.
+“I recently worked with a family that had just started their search,” the ED says.
 “The situation was incredibly stressful for the family.
 Their loved one had been living at home alone when they had a fall and sustained a significant injury.
 Following a brief hospital stay, they were moved to rehab.
 After a couple of weeks, the family was informed they had about two weeks to find placement.
 Because their loved one had improved, rehab services were no longer warranted, but they did not feel like home would be a good option.
 So the search for assisted living was the next step in the process, with just two short weeks to make a decision.”

 If you want to have time to make the right decision with your loved one and for your family, take a look at some clear signs that indicate when living in assisted living might be better than living at home.